sydney city guide

 TORONTO | 33 ° 05' 151 ° 34' E

-AWABA, NAMED AFTER the native Awabakal people, is a quiet and rather hilly township, surrounded by almost untouched bush.
+AWABA, ONE railway station north of Dora Creek, is a quiet and rather hilly township, surrounded by almost untouched bush.
 The rocks projecting themselves out of the ground look a little different here, from the way they look in Wyong Shire: bluer and whiter.
 Cessnock Road passes over the railway line, whereupon it turns into Awaba Road, heading towards Toronto and Wangi Wangi.
 Wilton Road goes right past the railway station, leading the other way.
 I tried walking that way once, but found it dangerous and intimidating as there is no footpath.
-It is better to stick to Cessnock/Awaba Rd if you plan walking.
+It is better to stick to Cessnock/Awaba Rd if you plan walking around.
+Over the bridge, past the electricity substation and under the Newstan-Eraring Private Coal Road overpass, you will enter Toronto.

 Photo anticopyright RJ Sullivan